cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Direct Server Return (DSR)
 **************************

-By default, Cilium's BPF NodePort implementation operates in SNAT mode.
+By default, Cilium's eBPF NodePort implementation operates in SNAT mode.
 That is, when node-external traffic arrives and the node determines that the backend for the LoadBalancer, NodePort or services with externalIPs is at a remote node, then the node is redirecting the request to the remote backend on its behalf by performing